AriyaGup/MREN303---Design-Course---Mobile-robot/Round 2/Round 2.md

 > 3. summarize any changes you have made.
 > 4. If you are not meeting some aspect of the plan, please add why and what you plan to do differently.

+> Place the servo sketch in the round 2 folder AND the code folder. name the ino file in the round 2 folder as a copy version!